maksuranuha/GraphRAG/Game_Recommandation_System/README.md

-# 🎮 Game Recommendation System
+# 🎮 Game Recommendation System With RAGAT

 An advanced AI-powered game discovery platform that combines **Retrieval Augmented Generation (RAG)** with **Graph-based Advanced Traversal (AT)** to create the ultimate **RAGAT** system for personalized game recommendations.